Are you a parent considering tutoring for your child?

 Naturally your family is free to vacation as you wish, and with advance notice, it is not a problem at all.
 If possible, inform me the week before.

-If cancellations happen too frequently, I discontinue lessons with the student, as it won’t be successful.
+If cancellations happen too frequently, I discontinue lessons with the student, as it can’t be successful.

 What if I want to stop the tutoring?